ssl-hep/ServiceX_frontend/README.md

 This code has been tested in several environments:

-- Linux, Windows, MacOS
+- Windows, Linux (notyet), MacOS (notyet)
 - Python 3.7
-- Jupyter Notebooks, regular python command-line invoked source files
+- Jupyter Notebooks (not automated), regular python command-line invoked source files

 # Development